 The view from my MRAP is a road likely made of dirt and wide enough for the MRAP and not much else.
-The houses are made of mud and market place is full of hanging meats likely covered in flies.
+The houses are made of mud and the market place is full of hanging meats likely covered in flies.
 There is also fruit, nan and other trinkets to buy.
 The market is a busy place.
-We drive on out into deeper into the heart of Kapisa to see roads, schools and government buildings.
+We drive on out into deeper into the heart of Kapisa to see roads, schools, and government buildings.
 We may pass a wheat field or a well; sometimes children even stop what they are doing to offer a friendly wave.
 If the women are close by the road they often run away and hide.
 And if they are working in the fields they stay in their place hidden, but visible.
 A part of daily life.

 The MRAP Door Opens

 We arrive at the first objective and the large door at the back of MRAP opens.
 I see children all around waiting to see what the Americans are doing today.
 Next, I see my security element leading me on a safe path to the school we will inspect.
 Across the way, I see the construction workers busy and the children sitting under trees learning from their teacher waiting for their school building to be completed.
 Finally, I see the beauty that is Afghanistan and wonder if all that we are doing will make some sort of difference.